John Thomas Blackburn: First command, VGF-29

 Blackburn set up operations at a remote field at Pungo, Virginia, well away from the brass and traffic at NAS Norfolk and was soon promoted to Lieutenant Commander.
 Pungo suited Blackburn fine as he wanted an undisturbed environment to get the squadron acquainted with the Wildcat and ready for deployment and the combat likely to follow.

 The squadron embarked aboard USS Santee in October 1942 to participate in Operation Torch, the Allied invasion of North Africa.
 Arriving in the waters off Morocco on November 6, VGF-29 flew first combat mission on 8 November but could not find their target, and poor weather and damaged homing equipment aboard Santee forced them to ditch or force-land their Wildcats.
-Blackburn floated adrift in a liferaft for 3 days before he was spotted by a destroyer and rescued.
+Blackburn floated adrift in a life raft for three days before he was spotted by a destroyer and rescued.
 Thus ended VGF-29's inauspicious debut and Blackburn's first combat deployment.
 Shortly thereafter, Blackburn was ordered to stand up a new squadron.